redhat-openstack/infrared/docs/source/advance_features.rst

 ------------------------------
 The ``IR_ANSIBLE_NO_STDOUT`` & ``IR_ANSIBLE_NO_STDERR`` control whether the output from STDOUT & STDERR will be displayed or not.

-  .. note::  These have no effect on log files explaind
+  .. note::  These have no effect on log files explained

 Log Ansible's output to files
 -----------------------------